 When it comes to company research, there are two approaches:

-It is recommended to choose a less covered company that portfolio managers might actually consider.
-This is also an opportunity to show thought-out ideas that other analysts might not think about.
-Portfolio Managers in Hedge Fund or other investment funds will not consider investing in a common stock that everyone knows such as Apple, Microsoft, Tesla, etc. They value outstanding interviewees who could add more values in a presentation.
+We recommend interviewees to go for a firm that is less well-known and is not frequently covered by funds so that portfolio managers could be interested in and might actually consider investing.
+This is also an opportunity to provide well-considered views that other analysts might ignore.
+Hedge fund or other investment fund portfolio managers will not consider investing in a mainstream stock like Apple, Microsoft, Tesla, and so on.
+They value outstanding candidates who could add more value in a presentation.

 - Story lines in the beginning of each slide make investment ideas coherent with grounded evidence.